ansible/autoscaling-blog/README.md

 ![image](images/provisioning_launch_status.png)

-We need to get the CNAME of the ELB that was launched and we'll use this to verify that instances are actually server web pages later, to do so, click on the task that says "launch load balancer", then Under *Host Events* click the localhost item.
+We need to get the CNAME of the ELB that was launched and we'll use this to verify that instances are actually server web pages later.
+To do so, click on the task that says "launch load balancer".
+Then Under *Host Events*, click the localhost item.

 ![image](images/select_provisioning_lb_task.png)